Zone 2 Cardio Explained: How to Train by Heart Rate for Better Endurance

 • Maximum Heart Rate for Females = 209.273-0.804 x age

-For example, if you’re a 36-year old male: 208.609-0.716 x 36 = 183 bpm.
+For example, if you’re a 36-year-old male: 208.609-0.716 x 36 = 183 bpm (max heart rate).

-If you’re a 36-year old female: 209.273-0.804 x 36 = 180 bpm.
+If you’re a 36-year-old female: 209.273 – 0.804 x 36 = 180 bpm (max heart rate).

 Some people set up target heart rate zones using just maximum heart rate, but using heart rate reserve with the Karvonen formula is thought to be even more accurate for heart rate training, particularly for elite athletes and fit endurance athletes.

-Your heart rate reserve (HRR) is your maximum heart rate minus your resting heart rate (HRR = Maximum heart rate — resting heart rate), so you can think about it as your “working heart rate range.”
+Your heart rate reserve (HRR) is your maximum heart rate minus your resting heart rate (HRR = maximum heart rate — resting heart rate), so you can think about it as your “working heart rate range.”

 For example, if your maximum heart rate is 180 bpm and your resting heart rate is 60 bpm, your heart rate reserve is 120 bpm.